pytorch/tutorials/prototype_source/pt2e_quant_ptq_static.rst

 Exportable by `torch._export.export` is a prerequisite to use the flow, you can find what are the constructs that's supported in `Export DB <https://pytorch.org/docs/main/generated/exportdb/index.html>`.

-tldr; The PyTorch 2.0 Export Quantization API looks like the following:
+The PyTorch 2.0 export quantization API looks like this:

 .. code:: python